project-gemmi/gemmi/docs/analysis.rst

      - 4(DT)

-Selection can be used to copy atoms to a new structure (or a model).
+Selection can be used to create a new structure (or model) with a copy of the selection.
 In this example, we copy alpha-carbon atoms:

 .. doctest::